 Expat Mortgages in Dubai: 15 Questions Answered

-Here are answers to some of the most frequently asked mortgage-related questions from clients based in the UAE:
+Here are answers to some of the most frequently asked questions regard expat mortgages:

 1. Does it matter that I live permanently overseas?